Mostly Resilient

 Compensation, Benefits, and Job Analysis Specialists are somewhat more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-This career is labeled "Mostly Resilient" because while AI is taking over the routine, time-consuming tasks — like crunching numbers, running pay-equity reports, and benchmarking salaries — the most important parts of the job still require a human touch.
-Pay is deeply personal, and employees, managers, and executives need someone they can trust to advise them, explain complex decisions, and navigate tricky legal and ethical questions that AI simply can't handle on its own.
+This career is labeled "Mostly Resilient" because while AI is taking over the routine, time-consuming tasks (like building spreadsheets, running pay reports, and crunching benchmarking data), the most important parts of the job still require a human touch.
+Pay is deeply personal, and companies need specialists who can advise employees, interpret complex laws, resolve complaints, and design fair pay strategies, skills that 87% of HR customers still prefer to get from a real person.

 Learn more about how you can thrive in this position